 Because the O-1 visa requires a complex petition accompanied by substantial levels of documentation, Tufts uses this classification to sponsor only highly qualified teachers, scientists, and artists who have extraordinary expertise.
 For more information, contact the International Center.

-*Note that the O-1 visa also allows for an individual of extraordinary ability to be sponsored by an agent who has the ability to manage employment with multiple employers following an itinerary of professional engagements.
+*Note that the O-1 visa allows for an individual of extraordinary ability to be sponsored either by a single employer, or by an agent who has the ability to manage employment with multiple employers following an itinerary of professional engagements.
 Tufts is not authorized to act as an agent and is only able to sponsor individuals for employment with Tufts.
 However, O-1 visa holders who have secured O-1 status through an agent may consult with their agent and the agent's immigration attorney to see if any engagement with Tufts can be accommodated within their existing agent-based O-1 approval.
 Depending on the specific circumstances of the engagement, Tufts may still be required to file its own concurrent O-1 petition even if the individual already has approval for an O-1 through an agent.

 Employees seeking O-1 status based on their Tufts employment are required to use a University-approved immigration attorney, with the approval of the International Center, University Counsel, and the Dean of the employee's school.
 Please contact the International Center at firstname.lastname@example.org for more information.